forestgrape/coronavirus/5_epidemiological/spread_analyses.md

 #### Summary Dattner
-**The role of children in the spread of COVID-19: Using household data from Bnei Brak, Israel, to estimate the relative susceptibility and infectivity of children**
+Dattner I, Goldberg Y, Katriel G, Yaari R, Gal N, Miron Y, et al. (2021) **The role of children in the spread of COVID-19: Using household data from Bnei Brak, Israel, to estimate the relative susceptibility and infectivity of children.**
+PLoS Comput Biol 17(2): e1008559. <https://doi.org/ 10.1371/journal.pcbi.1008559>
 ##### Methods
 * "Data were collected from households in the city of Bnei Brak (City close to Tel Aviv), Israel, in which all household members were tested for COVID-19 using PCR."
-* The authors developed a model (discrete stochastic dynamic model) for the propagation of Covid within a household.
-With this model infectivity and susceptibility for children and adults can be estimated.
+* The authors developed a model (discrete, stochastic and dynamic) for the propagation of Covid within a households.
+With this model infectivity and susceptibility of children and adults can be estimated and compared.

 ##### Findings
-* 44% of adults and 25% of children infected
-* infection risk increases with age (except children below 1 year compared to children between 1 and 4)
-* For children the susceptibility was 45% [40%, 55%] and the infectivity 85% [65%, 110%] in comparison to adults.
+* "Inspection of the PCR data shows that children are less likely to be tested positive compared to adults (25% of children positive over all households, 44% of adults positive over all households, excluding index cases), and the chance of being positive increases with age."
+* "We estimate that the susceptibility of children (under 20 years old) is 43% (95% CI: [31%, 55%]) of the susceptibility of adults.
+The infectivity of children was estimated to be 63% (95% CI: [37%, 88%]) relative to that of adults."

 #### Summary Perez-Lopez